alexanderfou/alexanderfou/README.md

   About Me

-  - 🎓 I'm a senior at Hunter College High School looking to learn more about computer science and engineering.
+  - 🎓 Graduated from Hunter College High School in June of 2023
   - :canada: I will be majoring in Computer Engineering at McGill University